The Real Origins of the “Miracle on the Han River”

 C) SOCIAL/CIVIL JUSTICE

-Justice and equality was heavily promoted by both Korean Christians and American Christians and reduced corruption.
+Justice and equality was heavily promoted by both Christians and the worked to reduce corruption in government as well.

 Christians were heavily involved in Korean independence movements.
 Many times I heard Korean Christians tell me that they had enormous respect for Christians or even that they became Christians because Christians had sacrificed and worked so hard to help Korea become free from the Japanese colonizers.